-How important is workers’ compensation in a business?
+How Vital is Workers’ Compensation in a Business?

-Given the global effect of COVID-19 now across all industries, with many businesses closing, is getting this program still relevant?
+Given the global effect of COVID-19 across all industries, with many businesses closing, is getting workers’ compensation after COVID-19 still relevant?

 To understand this coverage, let us define it further: